Clerks II poster

 The inciting incident occurs at 12 minutes when Emma arrives and reminds Dante this is his last day - they're moving to Florida tomorrow where her father has given him a job at the car wash.
 The ticking clock begins: Dante must leave his entire life behind in 24 hours..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 23 minutes marks the transition into Act II, occurring at 24% of the runtime.
-This reveals the protagonist's commitment to Dante decides to throw himself a "goodbye party" at Mooby's after hours.
+This shows the protagonist's commitment to Dante decides to throw himself a "goodbye party" at Mooby's after hours.
 He commits to celebrating this transition rather than fighting it, actively choosing to mark the end of this chapter of his life., moving from reaction to action.

 The Collapse moment at 72 minutes (74% through) represents the emotional nadir.
 Here, Dante and Randal have their brutal fight outside the jail.
 Randal reveals his heartbreak at being left behind: "You're my best friend, and I'm yours...
 And you're leaving."
-The death of their friendship and Dante's old identity., shows the protagonist at their lowest point.
+The death of their friendship and Dante's old identity., demonstrates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 77 minutes initiates the final act resolution at 79% of the runtime.
 Jay and Silent Bob reveal they're buying the Quick Stop and Mooby's, offering Dante and Randal jobs with full benefits.
 New information provides a third option: staying isn't settling if you choose it authentically and build something meaningful., demonstrating the transformation achieved throughout the journey.